rvounik/frontend2/README.md

 # Development

-The whole application functions as a Single-page Application.
+The whole application functions as a Single-Page Application.
 Unknown at this point is whether the non-initial routes (or pages) are loaded from the beginning.
 In best case this is pre-fetched or lazy loaded when required.
 As such there is only one index.html file, the rest is rendered using the JSX syntax to allow writing HTML in Javascript.